20% discount for founders on many SME insurance products

 Our commitment to start-ups

-To innovations & start-ups
+To innovations and start-ups

-Support and frequently asked questions
+Support and FAQs

 Social security insurance is compulsory.
 The various types protect Swiss residents against risks and secure their financial existence.
 Employees and the self-employed make financial contributions.